Spying with Rspec

 Spies are similar to mock in the way that both assert if a method was called.
 But they are different in many ways.

-One difference is that mocks have the assert
+One difference is that mocks have the assert before the action, while spies have action before assert.

 Hence spies follow the Arrange-Act-Assert pattern which make tests easy to read and understand.